alexirpan/alexirpan.github.io/_posts/2021-01-05-flash-games.markdown

 through parts of the archive I remembered.

 A bunch of them have not aged well.
-Game design has evolved a lot, generally for the better, and now that I'm playing them as an adult, it's obvious how many of the games I played had filler content.
-Nonetheless, I wanted to share some of the ones that held up for me.
+Game design has evolved a lot, generally for the better, and now that I'm playing them as an adult, it's obvious how much filler content these games had, and how they suck me in anyways.
+I've installed no games on my smartphone, not because I'm too good for them, but because I'm too weak - I know that all the tricks to keep people playing work on me, and that's not how I want to spend my time.

+So, instead, let's just reminesce about the good stuff.
+Here are some Flash games that held up for me when I replayed them.

 Super Mario 63
 --------------------------------------------------------------------------------------

-Super Mario 63 is a 2D fangame, that mashes up three of the 3D Marios: Super Mario 64, Super Mario Sunshine, and Super Mario Galaxy.
-On one hand, it shouldn't be surprising that the game is so good.
+Super Mario 63 is a 2D fangame that mashes up three of the 3D Marios: Super Mario 64, Super Mario Sunshine, and Super Mario Galaxy.
+On one hand, it shouldn't be surprising that the game is fun.
 It's stealing mechanics and levels from three of the best platformers of all time.
 On the other hand, there's still a lot of work required to execute that roadmap properly, especially in a 2D world.

 There's a lot of hidden secrets in the hub area, and the movement system is great.
 The story is pretty fanfiction-y, but that isn't the focus of this game.
 My one complaint is that Mario is *too* powerful.
-Many platforming sections are designed to be beatable without the FLUDD, likely because it's not guaranteed you have FLUDD.
-But, the FLUDD comes with so much water that you probably still have it, making many of the platforming sections a joke.
-Meanwhile, there's 0 cooldown on the spin attack, so if you spam the spin attack button you'll be practically invincible.
-Still, in single player games, it can be fun to be overpowered.
+Many platforming sections are designed to be beatable without the FLUDD, likely because it's not guaranteed you have it, but the FLUDD comes with so much water that it's hard to run out unless you try to.
+That makes most of the platforming sections super easy.
+Meanwhile, the spin attack from Galaxy has 0 cooldown, so if you spam the spin attack button you're practically invincible.
+Still, in single player games it can be fun to be overpowered, and the overall package is fun to move through with plenty of content.

 Sonny